mut-ex/localization-control-mobile-robot-swarm/README.md

 For a detailed explanation of this project and its modules, please consult: localization-centralized-control-detailed-readme.pdf

+As of now the source code of this project is very lightly commented, so keep that in mind.
+If you use any part of my work in your project, I request that you give proper credit.

 Credit:
 - Developers of ArUco: https://www.uco.es/investiga/grupos/ava/node/26\
 - Professor Panagiotis (Panos) Artemiadis from ASU HORC Lab (http://horc.engineering.asu.edu/HORC/Home.html) for mentoring this project as well as facilitating all the hardware and work space